ryanbelt/CSCC09-Fall-2015/README.md

 ##SPA HEROZ
-#running node.js to activate the server
+Srunning node.js to activate the server